Unsure of what path to take? Try Traitify

 Need help with your resume or interviewing?
 Click the Job Preparation button below.

-Need more help finding a job?
+Need more help finding a job or building your career?

 Do you need help starting or updating your career?
 The local work centers (in Medford and Grants Pass) provide free coaching and help with employment search, resumes, interviewing (including online interviews), life coaching (personal and professional skills), scholarship opportunities, On-the-Job Training, and Internship opportunities.
 Here are online options that they offer: